strongloop/strongloop.com2/_posts/2019-09-10-learning-interceptor-part2.md

 ## Creating Interceptor Function for Validation

-What we're doing here is to validate user inputs at the REST layer.
-Note that in real world, you should also consider validate data at the Repository level to ensure the validation is applied even when modifying data from places outside of controllers, e.g. tests or services running in background.
+What we're doing here is validating user inputs at the REST layer.
+Note that in real world, you should also consider validating data at the Repository level to ensure the validation is applied even when modifying data from places outside of controllers, e.g. tests or services running in background.

 For the `POST /order` endpoint, we are going to validate the order before actually creating the order.
 The length of `orderNum` has to be 6, otherwise the order is not valid.